felipecode/coiltraine/docs/view_agents.md

 You will see on the botton corner the activations of resnet intermediate layers.
-You can command some destination for the agent by using the keyboard arrows.
+You can command some destination for the agent by using the arrow keys from the keyboard.

 #### Training